Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 Alveo PCIe platforms are supported on x86_64, PPC64LE and AARCH64 host architectures.
 AWS F1 is only supported on AWS host architectures.

-Alveo PCIe platforms have a *shell* which is static and a reconfigurable (dynamic) region.
+Alveo PCIe platforms have a static *shell* and a reconfigurable (dynamic) region.
 The shell is automatically loaded from PROM when host is booted and cannot be changed till next cold reboot.
-The shell (previously known as DSA) has two physical functions: Management Physical Function and User Physical Function.
-Dynamic region contents are compiled by the user using SDx compiler tool chain like xocc which produces *xclbin* file.
+The shell (also previously known as DSA) has two physical functions: Management Physical Function and User Physical Function.
+The reconfigurable region contents are compiled by the user using SDx compiler tool chain like xocc which produces *xclbin* file.

 MGMT PF
 -------